Curated by Svitlana Biedarieva in collaboration with Hanna Deikun

 Zhanna Kadyrova, Behind the Fence, 2014, Image courtesy Victor Farías.

-The National Museum of Cultures hosted an exhibition of leading Ukrainian artists from 25 September to 2 February.
+The National Museum of Cultures hosted an exhibition of leading Ukrainian artists from 25 September 2019 to 2 February 2020.
 The participants included Yevgen Nikiforov, Piotr Armianovski, Olia Mykhailiuk, Roman Minin, Yevgenia Belorusets, Kristina Norman, Lada Nakonechna, Mykola Ridnyi, Yuri Koval, Anton Popernyak, Roman Mikhailov, Svitlana Biedarieva, and the documentation of works from the “Izolyatsia” Platform for Cultural Initiatives (Daniel Buren, Pascale Marthine Tayou, and Leandro Erlich).

 The Museum of Memory and Tolerance provided the space for both Ukrainian and Mexican academics and artists who in four roundtables discussed the recent political and cultural situation in Ukraine.
 These discussions took place 5, 12, 19, and 26 October 2019.

-On 8-14 November 2019, 10 documentaries by Ukrainian and international filmmakers were presented at the National Cineteca.
+On 8–14 November 2019, 10 documentaries by Ukrainian and international filmmakers were presented at the National Cinematheque.
 The participating filmmakers were Serhii Loznytsia, Tania Khodakivska, Kateryna Gornostai, Maria Stoianova, Piotr Armianovski, Oleksandr Techinskyi, Sashko Protyah, Olena Gorlova, and Mykola Ridnyi.

 Exhibitions reviews